jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 The `createComment` function creates an Action which contains an Action Type (`CREATE_COMMENT`) and comment data.
 It calls `handleAction` on the Dispatcher and passes along the Action.

+Building this Action Creator give us a centralised place for sending comment related Actions to the Dispatcher.

 Let's build the Dispatcher to accept Actions and send them to all Stores.

 ---